What Next?

 The role of Aleksandr Gelyevich Dugin within the Russian state somewhat addressed Vladimir Putin’s adaptation of the political narrative.
 Dugin was a fellow traveler to Gennadiy Seleznyov and Sergey Yevgenyevich Naryshkin when they served in the Russian Duma (parliament).
 Putin’s family connections and political narrative align with Naryshkin, Putin, and Dugin, making him part of the Siloviki, the security apparatus.

-The fourth political theory, a book theorized by Dugin, integrates and supersedes National Bolshevism and Eurasianism, liberal democracy, Marxism, and fascism, setting the ideological tone for Putin.
+The Fourth Political Theory and Ukrainian Nazism, integrates and supersedes National Bolshevism and Eurasianism, liberal democracy, Marxism, and fascism, setting the ideological tone for Putin.
 Naryshkin was one of the main coordinators of contacts with European far-right and far-left parties supporting Russian foreign policy in Europe.

 Gennadiy Seleznyov passed away in 2015.
 His son, Kirill Seleznyov, is a prominent manager at Gazprom, a state oil and gas company.
 Sergey Yevgenyevich Naryshkin is the Director of the Russian Federation Foreign Intelligence Service (SVR) and the former Third Secretary at the Russian embassy in Brussels.
 Naryshkin was a contemporary of Vladimir Putin in the Higher KGB school.